PlayrTBH/Management/README.md

 source .venv/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt
-MANAGEMENT_RELOAD=true MANAGEMENT_PORT=8000 python main.py
+MANAGEMENT_RELOAD=true python main.py
 ```

 Use `scripts/create_user.py` (or import `Database` in a REPL) to create a user
+locally.
+The management UI is served on `http://127.0.0.1:8000` and the API on
-locally, then target `http://127.0.0.1:8000/api` with the issued API key to
+`http://127.0.0.1:8001`; target the API base with the issued key to
 exercise the endpoints during development.
 When testing over plain HTTP you can
 set `MANAGEMENT_SESSION_SECURE=false` to allow the browser to retain the login
 session.